rpm-software-management/dnf/doc/conf_ref.rst

 ``clean_requirements_on_remove``
     boolean

-    Remove dependencies that are no longer used during ``dnf erase``.
+    Remove dependencies that are no longer used during ``dnf remove``.
 A package only qualifies for removal via ``clean_requirements_on_remove`` if it was installed through DNF but not on explicit user request, i.e. it was pulled in as a dependency.
 The default is on.